sophiebushman1/startup/README.md

 <<<<<<< HEAD
+# if you are a TA looking for html notes scroll all the way down, thanks!
 # Sophie's jewlery website: Cocojewl
 ### Where can you securely order stunning waterproof jewelry perfect for any occasion?
 At Cocojewl, you are guaranteed to find stylish and beach ready looks from rings, bracelets, necklaces, earrings, and more!
 The best part is, you don't have the hassle of taking off jewelry before going for a swim.
 Find sustainable and affordable jewelry at Cocojewl.
 You can also find other accessories like tote bags and hats for your next trip to the beach.
 When you find the perfect products for you, feel free to add to your cart and share it with a friend!
 By sharing with friends you can get a 10% discount code on your purchase.
 Cocojewl is your new favorite jewelry boutique!